 Eccentric contraction is where a muscle lengthens under stress.
 If you were to do a prone hamstring curl exercise, an eccentric contraction is where you extend your knees as you lower the weight in a controlled manner.
 When you run, your hamstrings decelerate during the end phase of the leg swing.
 They also eccentrically contract where the hamstring tendons reach their highest amount of strain.
 It is this phase of movement that many researchers on hamstring strain investigate.

-While most of the current literature emphasize on the final phase of a leg swing during a run, earlier research on hamstring strain hypothesized that the early phase of a leg swing has the greatest risk of getting a strain.
+While most of the research emphasizes the final phase of a leg swing during a run, earlier research on hamstring strain hypothesized that the early phase of a leg swing has the greatest risk of getting a strain.
 Dr. John W. Orchard, who is a sports physician at the University of Sydney, is one of the proponents who supported the early leg swing phase.
 He argued in an editorial in 2012 that although the hamstrings do work the hardest during the end phase, the inertia that created the tension is not the force that causes the strain.

 “It is a strong force (moment, torque) in the opposite direction (causing hip flexion and knee extension) that strains a hamstring, which is most likely to be due to [ground reaction force],” he wrote.